 The Contact pattern is a simple block used to display contact information – email, social links, and such.
 Three different styles of a Contact pattern are available.

-The About pattern can be used to present single person information or information about your team members.
+The About pattern in the Infigo WordPress theme documentation can be used to present single person information or information about your team members.
 It can also be used to display any information that requires adding large images.

 Infigo Call to Action

 This block is useful when you wish to create an outstanding section, which needs to catch the site visitors’ attention.
 Both text color and text background color can be customized.
 Three variations of the call to action pattern are available.

 Infigo WordPress theme documentation, step 4: The Customizer options